 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #KleenexCares#CollectiveBias

 Are there times in your life when you feel helpless in your situation, that you feel certain limitations are preventing you from moving forward?
+You find yourself sat there thinking “what is life for me?”
 Though it is hard to fathom, most of the time

 if not always we limit ourselves to things that aren’t even existing.
 The mind is so powerful that it can dictate whatever we want it to believe.